victoirelinder/convargo/WORKSHOP.md

 Pay the actors

-Step 5.
+### Step 5

 ---

+the shipper, the trucker

+---

-the shipper, the trucker, the insurance and convargo
+the insurance, the Treasury and convargo

 ---